Meme’s Pink Lemonade Pie

-- 6 oz frozen pink lemonade
+- 6 oz can frozen pink lemonade

-- 14 oz sweetened condensed milk
+- 14 oz can sweetened condensed milk

-- 1 tsp lemon juice
+- 1 tsp fresh lemon juice

 - 8 oz cool whip

-Press into a pie plate.
+Press the mixture into a pie plate.

-Begin making the filling by combining the pink lemonade and condensed milk.
+In a large bowl, combine the pink lemonade and condensed milk.

 Pour the filling into the crust.

-Now place in the refrigerator for 2 hours for the filling to firm.
+Place in the refrigerator for 2 hours.